-Once you dwell on each of these points, you are ready to go with a real mobile app development process.
+Once you dwell on these points, you are ready to go with a real mobile app development process.

-FIND & HIRE A RIGHT VENDOR TO DEVELOP A MOBILE APP
+FIND & HIRE THE RIGHT VENDOR TO DEVELOP A MOBILE APP

-The selection of the software development agency is another important decision to make.
-It is possible to search for a local provider, outsource your mobile app development activities, or hire a freelancer.
+The selection of the software development agency is another critical decision to make.
+Searching for a local provider, outsourcing your mobile app development activities, or hiring a freelancer is possible.

 Here are a few aspects to bring up for each variant:

-- local firms – provide good-quality development service, but the hourly rates on the local market are significantly higher (e.g. in the USA)
+- local firms – provide good-quality development services, but the hourly rates on the local market are significantly higher (e.g., in the USA)

 - developers on freelance – have an affordable price level on a freelance platform like UpWork or Freelancer.com.
 However, it is hard to define a good programmer and illuminate the risks of undelivered quality, information leaks, delays, and so on.

-Generally speaking, IT outsourcing is the most cost-efficient way to develop a mobile app since it has minimum risks of delivering a bad-quality app and it helps you save up to 50% of your budget.
+Generally speaking, IT outsourcing is the most cost-efficient way to develop a mobile app since it has minimum risks of delivering a bad-quality app.
+It helps you save up to 50% of your budget.
 It is only necessary to find a reliable and capable vendor.

 CREATING A MOBILE APP PROTOTYPE & UX/UI DESIGN

-The first real phase to develop a mobile app is a UX/UI design.
+The first real phase of developing a mobile app is a UX/UI design.
 It should be simple, intuitive, and appealing to your target audience.
 The app design creation may also consist of the following sub-stages:

 - app prototype – represents a high-level form of the product, can have a few variants to conduct beta testings on the end-user and define the best one